 UNICEF USA Sports Partnerships consist of a robust network of U.S.-based leagues, teams, and individual athletes who advocate and fundraise on behalf of the UNICEF mission: save children’s lives, defend their rights, and help fulfill their potential.
 Together, we are sharing compelling stories across channels and platforms of work being done with UNICEF to help children, empowering kids to make a difference in the world and in their own communities with UNICEF Kid Power, and rallying fans around the importance of putting children first.

-We're incredibly grateful for our ongoing work with WWE, NBA, NFL, MLB and MLS, and our direct partnerships with athletes and teams across all of these leagues, including the PGA and LPGA.
+We are incredibly grateful for our ongoing work with MLB, MLS, NBA, NFL and WWE, and our direct partnerships with athletes, teams and leagues, including LPGA and PGA.